hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - **Enable Access Logging**: Monitor access to critical buckets to detect potential unauthorized access.
 - **Review IAM Policies**: Ensure minimal permissions are granted to each principal interacting with the buckets.
 - **Test Cross-Region Replication**: Verify replication works as intended and monitor for failures.
+- Apply 'BucketOwnerEnforced' ownership where ACLs are not required to simplify access control via policies and disable ACLs.

 ---